steinwurf/build-images/README.rst

 You can follow this `guide <https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry>`_ to authenticate with the GHCR.

 Build the image and push it to the GHCR with a tag.
-Initially this tag should be "latest"
+Initially, this tag should be "latest"

     docker build <IMAGE/PATH> -t ghcr.io/steinwurf/<IMAGE NAME>:latest